charleszheng44/openyurt/docs/proposals/20210310-edge-device-management.md

 	Model string `json:"model,omitempty"`
 	// EdgeXLabels used to search for groups of profiles on EdgeX Foundry EdgeXLabels     []string         `json:"labels,omitempty"`
+	// Available DeviceResources of the profile
 	DeviceResources []DeviceResource `json:"deviceResources,omitempty"`
+	// Available DeviceCommands of the profile
 	DeviceCommands []ProfileResource `json:"deviceCommands,omitempty"`
+	// Available CoreCommands of the profile
 	CoreCommands   []Command         `json:"coreCommands,omitempty"`
 }

 // DeviceProfileStatus defines the observed state of DeviceProfile type DeviceProfileStatus struct {
-	EdgeXId      string `json:"id,omitempty"`
+	// EdgeXId is the Id assigned by the EdgeX Foundry EdgeXId      string `json:"id,omitempty"`
-	AddedToEdgeX bool   `json:"addedToEdgeX,omitempty"`
+	// AddedToEdgeX indicates if the DeviceProfile has been added to the EdgeX Foundry AddedToEdgeX bool   `json:"addedToEdgeX,omitempty"`
 }

+// DeviceResource is the resource/data that
 type DeviceResource struct {
 	Description string            `json:"description"`
 	Name        string            `json:"name"`